ldalton-cee/loanpro-sdk-php/Readme.md

 ## Constant Lists

 Constant lists for entities are always in all caps.
-If its for an entity with just one word, then the name is the name of the entity.
-If there are multiple words, then the name is the first letters of all the words except the last word, the last word is the full word.
+The name is the name of the entity (excluding the trailing "Entity").

 eg.

 * The Loan entity becomes "LOAN"
-* The Loan Settings entity becomes "LSETTINGS"
+* The Loan Settings entity becomes "LOAN_SETTINGS"
-* The Loan Setup entity becomes "LSETUP"
+* The Loan Setup entity becomes "LOAN_SETUP"
 * The Customer entity becomes "CUSTOMER"

 ### Fields